developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Mute/Vibrate
 Used to configure the mute and vibrate behavior of a Zebra Android device.

--***Mute without Vibrate***- the volume is muted (made silent) and the device does NOT vibrate, permitting neither audible nor tactile alerts.
+* ***Mute without Vibrate***- the volume is muted (made silent) and the device does NOT vibrate, permitting neither audible nor tactile alerts.

--***Mute with Vibrate***- the volume is muted (made silent) and the device vibrates, permitting both audible and tactile alerts.
+* ***Mute with Vibrate***- the volume is muted (made silent) and the device vibrates, permitting both audible and tactile alerts.

--***Unmute without Vibrate***- the volume is unmuted (made audible) and the device does NOT vibrate, permitting audible but not tactile alerts.
+* ***Unmute without Vibrate***- the volume is unmuted (made audible) and the device does NOT vibrate, permitting audible but not tactile alerts.

 ### Replication Action
 Used to configure the audio replication behavior of of a Zebra Android device.

--***Replicate headset audio on built-in speaker***- audio routed to the headset also is routed to the built-in speaker.
+* ***Replicate headset audio on built-in speaker***- audio routed to the headset also is routed to the built-in speaker.
 This might be desirable in a situation where the Device User might walk away from a vehicle mounted device and leave the headset in the vehicle while performing some task nearby.
 If an audible alert is also routed to the built-in speaker, the Device User might still hear it.

--***Do not replicate headset audio on built-in speaker***- audio routed to the headset also is routed to the built-in speaker.
+* ***Do not replicate headset audio on built-in speaker***- audio routed to the headset also is routed to the built-in speaker.
 This might be desirable in a situation where the device is being used in an area where routing audio to the built-in speaker could be disruptive to others in the area.

 -----